 5XX series – low chromium martensitic stainless steels

-To increase hardness of steel tool alloying elements forming hard and stable carbides are added to the composition.
-It is used to shape other metals by cutting, forming, machining and die casting.
+To increase the hardness of steel tool alloying elements forming hard and stable carbides are added to the composition.
+It is used to shape other metals by cutting, forming, machining, and die casting.

 Tool and die steel is mainly utilized for making chisels, forging dies, hummers, drills, cutters, shear blades, drills, and razors.

 Tool and die steels can be divided based on their use, mechanical properties, composition, and method of heat treatment.
 There are various grades of tools and die steel available for different applications.

 Selection of grade mainly depends on whether a keen cutting edge is necessary or not, as in stamping dies, or whether the tool has to withstand impact loading and service conditions encountered with such hand tools as axes, pickaxes, and quarrying implements or not.